Svanteberg/Virtual-EEG-electrodes/GN3/README.md

 - The 5,040 generated and original examples
 - The resulting network model

+All will be saved in a folder that is created automatically and named according to the date and time when starting the script: date_time-gn3.
+The folder will be located in a folder named 'results', that is also created if it is not already existing.

 ## GUI version

 A tkinter based GUI version is available, `gn3_gui.py`, where training progression, MAE of individual electrodes, and EEG examples are plotted intermittently.